hmqcnoesy/booknotes/Web/Matts Angle Brackets.md

 </a>
 ```

-The corrected HTML would close the child
+The correct HTML would close the child
 `<a>` before closing the parent `<p>`:

 ```html